Concert Fantasia (Tchaikovsky): Analysis

-Quasi Rondo
+I. Quasi rondo: Andante mosso

 The first movement of the fantasia, Quasi Rondo, is purely decorative in form and moderately eloquent and emotional in content.
 This movement is not a true rondo.
 It tries to approximate rondo form by beginning and ending with an extensive section which could be called a principal rondo subject.
 However, these two statements also have a second theme.
 The first time this theme appears, it is in the key of the dominant; the second time, it appears in the tonic.
 This order of appearance is more like the two subjects in a regular sonata movement.

 While Quasi sonata might have proved a more fitting title, what actually matters here is that the music is a manner of charm, elegant craftsmanship and a high entertainment value.
 The main theme is developed playfully, almost in the vein of a fairy-tale ballet.
 The solo part is written into the music so that it uses virtuosity for musical purposes without conspicuous display.
 With the second theme, it is the piano and not the orchestra that carries and develops it.

 The middle section, which begins with a long, elaborate solo passage, is episodic.
 It employs two new melodic ideas, expansive in themselves and even more luxuriantly developed.
 The orchestra stays silent during this long interlude.
 When it enters for the recapitulation, the music proceeds much as it did before, except for a new transition so the second subject can remain in the tonic and allow the movement to close on the tonic.